 OK, that’s not exactly true, as those with keen ears will notice a very brief choral burst from the Penrhos Kids at the end of the second track, titled “Part II”.
 As a way of linking these two albums across more than 40 years Oldfield felt it was critical to contain a follow-up to the original “On Horseback,” the final song on “Ommadawn”.
 So, he excerpted one line from the children’s choir who sang on that track and inserted it on the new release.

-While the album has been specifically designed for vinyl, Return to Ommadown contains two tracks each, about 20 minutes long.
-But you know since we are reviewing it here on Mediaversal, other formats will be available including a CD / DVD edition that contains a 5.1 surround mix of the entire album, although it may be the vinyl one that matters the most to you.
+Although the album has been specifically designed for vinyl, containing two tracks, each one about 20 minutes long, they simply become parts one and two on the shiny disc versions.
+Of course you know since we are reviewing it here on Mediaversal, we are checking out the high resolution format available as part of the CD / DVD deluxe edition that contains a 5.1 surround mix of the entire album, although it may be the vinyl one that matters the most to you.

 Sorry, no audio preview is available.